Explaining Clinical Decision Support Systems in Medical Imaging using Cycle-Consistent Activation Maximization: Results

 \subsection{User Study}

-The results of the user study are depicted in Tab. \ref{Tab:UserStudy_unadjusted} - \ref{Tab:UserStudy_ranks} and visualized in Fig.~\ref{Fig:US}.
-A qualitative comparison of our approach to DeepSHAP, DeepTaylor and LRP is depicted in Fig.~\ref{Fig:Visualization}.
-Regarding the tested criteria, our method outperformed all other tested methods with average raw values of 1.92, 95\,\% CI [0.50, 3.13], 1.76 [0.25, 3.13], and 1.04 [-0.63, 2.50] for intuitive validity, semantic meaningfulness and image quality, respectively.
+The results of the user study are {\modified listed} in {Tables~\ref{Tab:UserStudy_LIDC} through \ref{Tab:UserStudy_CifarTC}} and visualized {\modified exemplarily for the LIDC-IDRI data set} in Fig.~\ref{Fig:US}.
+A qualitative comparison of our approach to DeepSHAP, DeepTaylor and LRP is depicted in Fig.~\ref{Fig:Visualization}. { \paragraph{LIDC-IDRI}~ } Regarding the tested criteria, our method outperformed all other tested methods {on the LIDC-IDRI dataset} with average raw values of 1.92, 95\,\% CI [0.50, 3.13], 1.76 [0.25, 3.13], and 1.04 [-0.63, 2.50] for intuitive validity, semantic meaningfulness and image quality, respectively.
 Average values for the second best method for each criterion were -1.52 (DeepTaylor, $t(6)=3.07, p=.018$, two-tailed $t$-test), -1.54 (DeepSHAP, $t(6)=3.26, p=.014$), and -.85 (DeepTaylor, $t(6)=1.71, n.s.$).
 Regarding intuitive validity and semantic meaningfulness, our method was significantly superior to all other tested methods with $p<.05$.
 Regarding image quality, significant superiority could be shown to DeepSHAP and LRP ($p=.015/.015)$, while for DeepTaylor the result was non-significant with $p=.132$.

 The z-adjusted values of our method were 2.84, 95\,\% CI [1.50,3.98], 2.78 [1.39,4.10] and 2.04 [0.50,3.41] for intuitive validity, semantic meaningfulness and image quality.
-Significant superiority could be shown analogously to the unadjusted values to each method and each criterion with $p$-values between $.002-.019$ with the exception of image quality for the DeepTaylor algorithm ($t(6)=1.71, p=.131$).
+Significant superiority could be shown analogously to the unadjusted values to each method and each criterion with $p$-values between $.002-.019$ with the exception of image quality from the DeepTaylor algorithm ($t(6)=1.71, p=.131$).

 The average rank of our method in direct comparison was 1.28, 1.36 and 1.52, for intuitive validity, semantic meaningfulness and image quality, compared with 2.78, 2.71, 3.23 (DeepSHAP/DeepTaylor/LRP) for intuitive validity, 2.75, 2.75, 3.41 for semantic meaningfulness and 3.04, 2.36, 3.07 for image quality. $p-values$ ranged from $<.001-.019$, again with the exception of image quality for the DeepTaylor algorithm ($p=.152$).